PanicStation.org

 Important note

-This guide is general information for immediate harm-reduction, not legal advice.
+This guide provides general information for immediate harm reduction.
+It is not legal, medical, financial, therapeutic, or other professional advice.
 If you feel in immediate danger, call 911.

 Additional Resources